Chris Smith (basketball, born 1987)

-Jamahl Christopher Smith ('כריס סמית; born October 13, 1987) is an American-Israeli professional basketball player who last played for Maccabi Haifa of the Israeli National League.
+Jamahl Christopher Smith ('כריס סמית; born October 13, 1987) is an American-Israeli former professional basketball player.
 He played college basketball for the Manhattan Jaspers and Louisville Cardinals.

 High school career

 Smith averaged 18.8 points, 5.3 rebounds, 4.9 assists and 2.8 steals in his final prep season at St. Benedict's Prep.
 Chris was honored on the first team All-Freelance League team as a senior.
 Before playing at St. Benedict's, he played at Lakewood High School for three years, scoring over 1,300 career points.
 At Lakewood High School, he also played wide receiver and kicker for the football team.

 College career

 As a freshman and sophomore, Chris Smith played for the Manhattan Jaspers.
 He wore the number 2.
 During his freshman year (2007–2008), Smith averaged 9.9 points per game, 1 assists per game, and shot 40.4 percent from the field.
 Smith also shot 28.1 percent from three.
 The Jaspers went 12–19, that year.
 During his sophomore year (2008–2009), Smith averaged 13.4 ppg, 1.2 apg, shot 36.2% from the field, and 28.8% from three-point range.
 The Jaspers finished off the season over .500 at a 16–14 record.
 Smith transferred to Louisville to complete his college career.

 After transferring from Manhattan, Smith played for the Louisville Cardinals during his junior and senior year in college.
 Smith wore number 5.
 During his junior year (2010–2011), Smith averaged 9.4 ppg, 2.5 apg, shot 45.8% from the field, and 40.4% from three-point range.
 This was an improvement in 3-point shooting from his lower class years at Manhattan.
 The Cardinals finished the season with a 25–10 record.
 As a senior, Smith averaged 9.7 points, 3.6 rebounds, and 1.9 assists.